MEK2200 – Continuum Mechanics

-- be able to solve explicit problems involving the equations of motion for viscous fluids and elastic materials.
+- are able to solve explicit problems involving the equations of motion for viscous fluids and elastic materials.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.